breakfireaus/Movie-database/README.md

 ## Description

-Welcome to the Movie Makers Soundtrack Database, The purpose of this site is for users to search for the music soundtracks of movies they have love or have watched or have an interest for.
-This was a project that was not made by 1 individual but a collaboration of 3 individuals who were studying a bootcamp of coding.
-This was our first ever team project in the world of IT and finding the balance of our everyday lives and working as a team in IT, lots of learning.
-It was a great experience, challenging and very rewarding as we have only been coding for 8 weeks.
+Welcome to the Movie Makers Mine, The purpose of this project was to create a one-stop-shop for movie enthusiasts to find a goldmine of information about their favourite movies.
+The site currently allows users to search a movie title and find information about the movie plotline and ratings.

+Further development will involve calling on additional APIs to allow movie enthusiasts to watch the movie's trailer, listen to the movie's soundtrack, read famous quotes from the movie and find information about the movie's cast and other interesting tidbits!

 ## Table of Contents